sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ```

 ### 7.3 For loops
-We have already seen some examples of `for` loops; they are very similar to their Python counterpart, except that we don't require a colon `:` at the end of the statement, and we need to add and `end` statement at the end of our declaration:
+We have already seen some `for` loop examples; they are very similar to their Python counterpart, except that we don't require a colon `:` at the end of the statement, and we need to add an `end` statement at the end of our declaration:

 ##### **Code**
 ```Julia